In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 I also have to admit I prefer the overall silhouette of the Mowabb.
 It’s more protective and it’s more boot-like.

-I also think the black colorway of the Huarache gives it a totally different look and feel and really brings that technical aspect of these far more to the forefront.
+I think the black colorway of the Huarache gives it a totally different look and feel and really brings that technical aspect of these far more to the forefront.
 I think that makes them very easy to rock as part of an urban techwear outfit.

 Ultimately, the athleisure look and the performance element is still quite clear on these.
 I think it makes sense to match that up with appropriate types of clothing that are similarly designed at some kind of level for athletics or just being outdoors doing stuff.